-Often, intervention is given in the form of fun activities that are specifically designed to facilitate and support the student's self-help, play and learning skills.
+Often, intervention is given in the form of fun activities that are specifically designed to facilitate and support the learning skills.

 Therapy may be offered in individual or group therapy sessions, in the therapy room or in the classroom.
 The occupational therapist also gives advice and guidance to the teachers and parents of the student and her goals are included in the student's IEP.